 Ground meats are easiest to work with, but whole cuts of meat are fine too.
 Which you choose will be based on how your dog eats.
 Smaller breeds, those missing a few teeth, and picky eaters might be better suited to ground meat bases.
 These meals will be easier to pull apart and chew down.

-Large cuts of muscle meat are more ideal for larger breeds, especially those that tend to hoover their food.
+Large cuts of muscle meat are ideal for larger breeds, especially those that tend to hoover their food.
 Whole pieces of meat force them to slow down and chew their food better.

 There are two types of bones, edible and recreational.
 Edible bones are softer and have a high cartilage content, making them easy to chew down without the risk of tooth damage or splintering.
-These include chicken and turkey necks, backs, feet, wingtips, and rabbit feet.
+These include chicken feet and turkey necks, backs, feet, wingtips, and rabbit feet.

-There are a limited amount of red meat options when it comes to edible bone.
+There are a limited amount of red meat options when it comes to edible bones.
 Pork and oxtail, and pork trotters (feet).
 While other bones may be suitable for some dogs to fully chew down and digest, that isn't the case across the board, so they aren't considered edible.